A large brick home with a landscaped front yard, highlighting curb appeal and home aesthetics.

 4. Monitor Housing Market Trends

-Understanding current and potential future housing market trends can help you know exactly when to continue renting out the property and when to sell it.
+When you’re thinking of selling your buy and hold property, knowing the current and potential future housing market trends can help you figure out the best time to sell.
 Keep tabs on the broader and local housing markets to decide how you might make your next move, which could mean capitalizing on a seller's market.

-Note that housing market trends might not be the same in one area of the country compared to another.
-What's happening in Seattle might not be occurring in Nebraska.
+Note that housing market trends might not be the same across the country.
 Pay attention to how long homes are sitting on the market, what they’re selling for and if it’s above or below asking price.

 5. Know When To Sell The Property

 Remember to consider taxes before you sell.
 When you sell a property, you'll pay capital gains, and the time you own the property determines the type of capital gains you pay.
-You'll pay short-term capital gains (the ordinary tax rate) if you own the property for less than one year.
-However, you'll get preferential tax rates on long-term capital gains.
+You'll pay short-term capital gains (the ordinary tax rate) if you own the property for less than one year, though this typically won’t apply in a buy and hold scenario.
+You’ll get preferential tax rates on long-term capital gains, which can be a big benefit for buy and hold real estate investors.

 The Bottom Line

-Buy and hold real estate investing probably isn't a decision you can make overnight.
-It involves a serious financial obligation.
-The process means looking at investment properties, buying the property, renting it out, managing it, monitoring market trends and deciding when to sell it.
-There are pros and cons to buy-and-hold investing, so consider both sides of the coin before you choose this sometimes not-so-passive income method.
+Buy and hold real estate is a long-term investment strategy.
+The process involves looking at investment properties, buying a property, renting it out, managing it, monitoring market trends and deciding when to sell it.
+There are pros and cons to buy-and-hold investing, so consider both sides of the coin before you choose this real estate investment strategy.

-Ready to dive into a buy and hold strategy to grow your passive income stream?
-If so, fill out a mortgage application with Rocket Mortgage® today.
+Are you ready to get started with buy and hold real estate investing?
+If so, start a mortgage application with Rocket Mortgage® today.

 Melissa Brock